We were twelve years old and always in trouble.

 Part two went like this.
 The last two of us would walk into the shop, head straight for the sweet counter.
 Then fill our pockets with whatever we could, while Mr shopkeepers back was turned dealing with the other four reprobates.
 One of us would then call out to the shopkeeper.

-Once safely outside We'd all then run up the road to the park and sit in a big circle.
-We'd then toss the stolen booty in the middle, to see who had got the most, and who'd got what.
-We'd then sit round eating the sweets and biscuits and swigging on the tins of fizzy drink.
+Once safely outside We'd run up the road to the park and sit in a big circle on the grass.
+We tossed the stolen booty in the middle, to see who had got the most, and who'd got what.
+We then sat around eating the sweets and biscuits and swigging on the cans of fizzy drinks.
 Once we'd had our fill we'd throw everything else around the place.
 You see we couldn't possibly eat everything we took, and we certainly couldn't take it home.
 Imagine that.

 Hi mum, I’ve bought you five packets of chocolate digestives and seven Mars bars.

-Oh thanks son put them in the cupboard, and we'll scoff em later.
+Oh thanks son put them in the cupboard, and we'll eat them later.

 By the time, we were twelve and had started secondary school, we had progressed from stealing sweets from the corner shop to stealing from Woolworth's, and the co-op, and any other shop in the high street.
 But what never changed was that whatever we took, if we couldn't eat it we threw it away.
 It became a sport, we'd play football on Saturday morning, then we'd all go shoplifting.
 When we were in Woolies on a Saturday morning after football, I swear to god there were more people in there shoplifting than actual paying customers.
 It seemed to me that whatever sport you played and whatever school you went to that it always culminated in a bout of stealing for fun.